What are the symptoms and complications of COVID-19?

 The virus spreads largely by respiratory droplets.
 These spread by coughing, sneezing, or through respiratory secretions.

 The virus that causes COVID-19 is spreading from person-to-person.
-Someone who is sick with COVID-19 can spread the illness to others.
-That is why CDC recommends that these patients be isolated either in the hospital or at home (depending on how sick they are) until they are better and no longer pose a risk of infecting others.
+Someone who is sick with COVID-19 can spread the illness to others as much as 48 hours before they have symptoms.
+That is why it’s so important to practice social distancing.
+The CDC recommends patients who have symptoms or have been diagnosed with COVID-19 should be isolated either in the hospital or at home (depending on how sick they are) until they are better and no longer a risk of infecting others.

 How long someone is actively sick can vary so the decision on when to release someone from isolation is made on a case-by-case basis in consultation with doctors, infection prevention and control experts, and public health officials and involves considering specifics of each situation including disease severity, illness signs and symptoms, and results of laboratory testing for that patient.